-To calm your mind and cut stress, try working these self-care tips into your daily routine:
+To calm your mind and cut your stress, try to:

 Pay attention to sleep .
 Both quality and quantity are important for good sleep.
-Doctors recommend an average of 8 hours of shut-eye a night.
+Experts recommend an average of 8 hours of shut-eye a night.
 If anxiety is making it hard for you to fall asleep, create a routine to help you catch your ZZZs:

-- Leave screens behind before you hit the hay.
+- Leave screens behind before you go to bed.

 - Try to stick to a schedule.